-We have already received bank financing for the land purchase, and have adequate cash balances for all required deposits.
+We have already received bank financing for the land purchase and have adequate cash balances for all required deposits.
 The building will be financed through a combination of bank debt and the Faith.Forward Capital Campaign.
 We will also seek alternative sources such as grants, but are not currently anticipating that we will receive any alternate funds in our budget and projections.

-- What are we doing to ensure we are not jeopardizing NAPC’s financial stability?
+13. What are we doing to ensure we are not jeopardizing NAPC’s financial stability?

-- How do you expect to develop budgets and control costs during this project?
+14. How do you expect to develop budgets and control costs during this project?

-equipment.
+We anticipate broad cost categories such as land development, building construction, and furniture and equipment.
 Each category will have an owner that will develop detailed line-item estimates based upon input from external consultations and internal industry experts.
 Larger costs will also be subject to an external bidding process.
 Actual costs will be tracked and monitored separately against initial budget amounts to ensure we maintain proper visibility throughout the project.
 Budgets and actual amounts will also be scrutinized by our Treasurer, Permanent Space Steering Committee, our Finance Sub-Committee and Session.

 LAND FREQUENTLY ASKED QUESTIONS

 Conveniently for us, the city is currently constructing a leisure trail on Harlem Road.
 This trail would connect our church with both Dublin-Granville Road and Greensward.
 As a result, the church property would be accessible to all NA neighborhoods via the leisure trails, so people could walk or ride bikes to the church.
-Since the property is close to the NAPLS campus, students would have easy access to the church from the school as well.
+Because the property is close to the NAPLS campus, students would have easy access to the church from the school as well.
 The Harlem Road site is a 7-minute bike ride to the High School campus and for reference purposes is an 8-minute bike ride from the prior NAPC facility.

 As part of the due diligence process NAPC performed an Environmental Site Assessment of the property.
 As part of the civil design process, the civil engineer evaluated environmental features such as wetlands, streams, endangered species, water quality treatment and runoff, and the natural environmental amenities (trees) present on the property.
 There were no concerns raised regarding this property.
 We are committed to being excellent environmental stewards of the property.

-- Do we know what is going to be built (if anything) around the property?
+20. Do we know what is going to be built (if anything) around the property?

 The property will be surrounded by residential homes in all four directions.
 The adjacent property to the west will continue to be under construction for the next several years.
 The farm to the northwest of the property (across Dublin-Granville Road) will not be developed.

-- How can we connect with and communicate with the surrounding residential communities to let them know what is coming and how we might be able to minister to them?
+21. How can we connect with and communicate with the surrounding residential communities to let them know what is coming and how we might be able to minister to them?